 Making a commitment to your treatment is the first step in the direction for hope and healing.
 As you prepare to commence your journey of wellness, Celadon Recovery recommends you bring the following items with you for your treatment experience

 - A list of names, addresses, and phone numbers of those you wish to have involved in your treatment as your cell phone will not be accessible until your assessment period is completed.
 These numbers should be readily available and will need appropriate releases signed.
 Some of these individuals may include loved ones, healthcare professionals, 12 step sponsors, etc., or any numbers you may have difficulty remembering.

 - Jewelry that you wear every day and consider to be a necessity, like your wedding ring or a watch.
-Any other sentimental valuables are suggested to be left in the safety of your home or locked in our safe.
+Any other sentimental valuables are suggested to be left in the safety of your home.

 - Your current prescription medication in the original pharmacy bottle is a requirement for admission.
 All labels on your bottles are to be intact, and any liquid medications must be new and sealed.
 You should also bring a list of all your medications and dosages or a printout from your local pharmacy.

 - Your credit card, or debit card to pay for treatment and prescribed medications.
 Your insurance cards and a State or government issued form of identification (driver’s license, passport, etc.).

 - To help ensure safety and a cohesive treatment experience, Celadon Recovery has a dress code for all residents. .
 If you are unsure about how to pack for the weather, pack layering options, like T-shirts, and long sleeves shirts.

 - Please pack enough clothes for 14 days.